 - Hair loss

-- Low levels of red cells, white cells and platelets in the blood
+- Low levels of red blood cells, white blood cells and platelets in the blood

 - Congestive heart failure